Future Work

 What needs the most attention?
 How can we get there?
 Change doesn't happen overnight, but every journey starts with a simple step.
 Understanding where you stand and taking action on it is crucial.

 Culture is more important than ever.
-But building and maintaining a great culture is also harder than ever.
-These five steps will help in 'closing the gap' as we navigate a new world of work.
+But building and maintaining a great hybrid culture is also harder than ever.
+These strategies will help in 'closing the gap' as we navigate a new world of work. - happiness at work.
 Of course, the literature can say whatever it wants; the reality matters.

 What have you done?
 What worked, and what didn't?
 I look forward to hearing about it and collectively getting smarter about this important topic.